-The Bank's objective is to manage risks prudently and sustainably for the long term viability of the Bank while balancing the needs of all stakeholders.
-In this regard, the Board has established the Bank's risk appetite, which defines the level and nature of risks that we are willing to take in the conduct of our business on behalf of our shareholders while maintaining our commitments to customers, debt holders, employees, regulators, and other stakeholders.
-Business plans are designed having due regard to the risk appetite which in turn is a function of our capacity to absorb risks taking into account capital, funding, and other resources.
+The Bank's objective is to manage risks prudently and sustainably for the long term viability of the Bank.
+To that end, the Board has established the Bank's risk appetite, which defines the level and nature of risks that we are willing to take in the conduct of our business on behalf of our shareholders while maintaining our commitments to customers, debt holders, employees, regulators, and other stakeholders.
+Business plans are developed taking into account the forward-looking operating environment and potential downside risks and assessed against our risk appetite, which in turn is a function of our capacity to absorb risks, taking into account capital, funding, and other resources.
+We operationalise our risk appetite through our policies, processes and limits.